lightbend/config/HOCON.md

 Windows is more confusing.
 Windows environment variables names may contain a mix of upper and lowercase characters, eg "Path", however Windows does not allow one to define multiple instances of the same name but differing in case.
-Whilst accessing env vars in Windows is case insensitive, accessing env vars in HOCON is case sensitive.
+Whilst accessing env vars in Windows is case-insensitive, accessing env vars in HOCON is case sensitive.
 So if you know that you HOCON needs "PATH" then you must ensure that the variable is defined as "PATH" rather than some other name such as